 Do Not Press Enter

-Even though you might not think so now, there will come a time on your journey of healing that you will regret not exercising self-control.
+Even though you might not think so now, there will come a time on your journey of healing when you will regret not exercising self-control.
 There are still times that I cringe and shake my head when I think about even the subliminal messages still lingering in cyberspace.

 Not only does it keep you in a cycle of anger it could be construed as signs of emotional instability or outbursts.
 And if children are involved, this can make things sticky when it comes to parenting agreements.
 If you just want to get your feelings out to feel better grab a journal or find one online (like Penzu or Diaro) with privacy settings.